-- Successful completion of the M.S.M. core curriculum with a minimum cumulative GPA of 3.00. - No more than two C grades will be permitted in the course of the program. - A student must repeat any course in which he/she earned a grade lower than a C-. - Students will be required to pass successfully MSM 685 Management Project III. - All credits applied toward the M.S.M. degree msut have been completed within six years of matriculation at Belhaven.
+- < Successful completion of the M.S.M. core curriculum with a minimum cumulative GPA of 3.00.
+A student must repeat any course in which he/she earned a grade lower than a C-. - < Students will be required to pass successfully MSM 685 Management Project III. - All credits applied toward the M.S.M. degree must have been completed within six years of matriculation at Belhaven.
 (No more than six semester hours of transfer graduate course work will be accepted.
-Transfer work must be from a regionally-accredited college or university and must have been completed within six years of matriculation in Belhaven's M.S.M. program.) - Payment of all tuition and fees.
+Transfer work must be from a regionally-accredited college or university and must have been completed within six years of matriculation in Belhaven's M.S.M. program.) - < Payment of all tuition and fees.